 Fortunately, many amp manufacturers use power tubes that fall in the same specification as “Medium” (4-7 fine scale) of Groove Tubes as their stock tubes.
 The amplifier’s bias control is adjusted at the factory for tubes in this power range.
 Tubes in this range are widely available at all times from Groove Tubes.

 If you want to change the performance of your amp to distort more quickly, or stay clean longer, you can use Groove Tubes in the Low (1-3 fine scale), or High (8-10 fine scale).
 If so, you should have a qualified service tech re-bias your amp for the new tubes.
 The good news, is that once this is done, you should be able to replace your power tubes with Groove Tubes of the same type and rating without bias adjustment.

 Preamp circuits and many tube power amp designs today feature an “auto’biasing” circuit.
 You can check with the amp manufacturer to see if your amp has “auto-bias”.
 If so, no further adjustments are needed.Back to top

 Warranted to be free of burn out, excessive noise or microphonics for 180 days from date of purchase.

 Warranted to be free of burn out for 90 days from date of purchase.
 If one tube fails, the whole set will be replaced to insure proper matching.

-For all other Groove Tube inquires relating to GT Branded amplifiers, microphones, compressors, Hi-Fi receivers etc., please send an email to: firstname.lastname@example.orgBack to top
+For Groove Tube questions relating to tubes, GT Branded amplifiers, microphones, compressors, Hi-Fi receivers etc., please contact Groove Tubes Product Support at 800-856-9801, or via email sent to firstname.lastname@example.orgBack to top